 Mavis Batey, Alexander Pope - the Poet and the Landscape, Barn Elms, 1999

 D H Simpson (ed), Twickenham Past, Historical Publications, 1993

 Bamber Gascoigne & Jonathan Ditchburn, Images of Twickenham, Saint Helena Press, 1981

-Turner's House Trust now owns Sandycombe Lodge and a project for its restoration is under way.
+Turner's House Trust now owns Sandycoombe Lodge and a project for its restoration is under way.
 The Friends of Turner's House run a programme of talks and visits.
 For further information about the project, and to join the Friends, please go to The Turner's House Trust website.